cfmarr/docker-vase/api/README.md

 ### Developement workflow

-In the mongo director run `docker-compose up -d` so the app has a db
+In the mongo directory run `docker-compose up -d` so the app has a db

 In app.js `DB_CONNECTION_DEV` will be used for the mongoUrl when in dev